-Our restaurant terrace stretches along the Old Town medieval wall, with panoramic views across the Pelješac channel and the Korčula archipelago.
+Our terrace stretches along the Old Town medieval wall, with panoramic views across the Pelješac channel and the Korčula archipelago.
+There is also a beautiful interior space and two rooms for a unique private dining experience.

 Our Head Chef and Head Sommelier work in partnership to create an authentic Korčulan dining experience.
 Our service team is comprised of highly motivated and creative individuals and we are all united in our commitment to offer a genuine ‘taste’ of Korčulan culture.